Public Comment Guide

 Public Comment at City Council meetings can be presented in one of two ways, depending on the purpose of the meeting:

-Public comment is dedicated time of up to 20 minutes for the public to speak to items listed on the meeting's agenda, and each speaker may be provided up to two minutes to speak.
+- Dedicated time of up to 20 minutes for the public to speak to items listed on the meeting's agenda, and each speaker may be provided up to two minutes to speak.
 If allowed by the committee chair, a City Council meeting may accept public comment on other topics, in addition to those on the Agenda.

-Public hearing is a separate public comment opportunity on a specific subject.
+- A separate public comment opportunity on a specific subject.
 Certain types of Council actions require a public hearing.

 City Council meeting agendas and notices are located outside the Council Chamber doors and online at http://www.seattle.gov/council/.

 Speakers are requested to sign up on the public comment sign-up sheet located inside the Council Chamber at least 15 minutes prior to each City Council meeting.
 Please review the speaker notice and complete the requested information.

 The Committee Chair will open public comment by announcing the allotted time provided for the comment period and for individual speakers.
 Preparing speaking points in advance can be helpful.